RightToAskOrg/bulletin-board/README.md

 This is a proof of concept for a server implementing a bulletin board and providing proofs of inclusion via Merkle trees.

-The API is a REST with JSON encoding.
+There is a simple REST API with JSON encoding.

 There is a simple html/javascript client provided for testing that uses the REST API.
-These are in the WebResources folder.
+Associated files are in the WebResources folder.

 ## To run